tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 You will install it using helm.
 The helm chart used in this guide is hosted on the [helm official repository](https://github.com/helm/charts/tree/master/stable/oauth2-proxy).

-To install the chart, set the `Client ID` and `Client Secret` you just obtained from GitHub and run the command below:
+To install the chart, set the `Client ID` and `Client Secret` you obtained from GitHub and run the command below:

 ```bash
 # CLIENT_ID and CLIENT_SECRET are the Client ID and Client Secret obtained